Business Investment Relief

 - The company does not commence trading within two years;

 Business Investment Relief is an incredibly attractive relief.
 It is not narrowly defined at will apply to most types of commercial activity in the UK.
-However, care must be taken over the form of the investment.

 If you, or your client, has any queries regarding Business Investment Relief or other non dom tax issues then please do not hesitate to get in touch.